labifrancis/one-click-hugo-cms/site/content/post/making-sense.md

 **•	but would also lead to a customer providing a more actionable response.**

 Hi there,
 I’m happy to help.
-Can you please confirm if it builds locally in your own development environment.
+Can you please confirm if it builds locally in your own development environment?
 Once it does, check to make sure the package versions we use to build match yours.

-You'll find this documentation useful: https://www.netlify.com/docs/build-gotchas/         I'll be here to help.
+You'll find this documentation useful: https://www.netlify.com/docs/build-gotchas/         I'll be here to help if you have further questions.

 Best,